Master Media Informatics

 - between June and July 15th for the following winter term and

 - between December and January 15th for the following summer term.

 Read the explanation in the footnote 2 before applying for a higher semester start.

 1: For the latest information always refer to the master application information for internationals page on RWTH Aachen University’s website.
 The MI master program is a program with an open admission (not a restricted admission (NC)).
 In case the information on this page and the linked page differs, consider the information on the linked page as correct.

 2: There are increased requirements for an admission to a higher semester start.
 Students do not only need to provide qualifications for the admission to MI but also for the semesters they want to skip, e.g., if they apply for a second semester start they apply for MI plus skipping the first semester.
 For this students need to provide proof of completed courses related to the master MI curriculum amounting for the number of semesters they intend to skip (approx. 30 ECTS credit points / semester).
 Most students do not have the qualifications for a higher semester start and thus should apply for a first semester start.
 Carefully check this before applying!

 There are two types of requirements that an applicant for the MI master program needs to meet in order to be admitted:

 Questions regarding the formal admission requirements

 If you have questions regarding these requirements, contact the International Office.
-Do not contact the academic advisory of SSE regarding formal admission requirements as this only delays the response.
+Do not contact the MI academic advisory team regarding formal admission requirements as this only delays the response.